 Love holds edges sharper than Esher’s sword, for nobody wins but demons in the sale of souls.

-Esher Hill’s dying sister once sold her soul to save Esher’s life.
+Esher Hill’s dying sister once gave her magic to save Esher’s life.
 Saving Mara means venturing into the Gast, a dangerous place of magic walled off from the rest of the world, in search of an ancient elfish relic.

 He won’t survive the Gast alone.